 When is it requested?

 A blood chloride test may be requested to help evaluate kidney function and acid-base status.
+It may also be requested if you are in hospital and receiving intravenous (IV) fluids.
 If your sodium measurement is abnormal, the doctor may look at whether the chloride measurement changes in the same way.
 This may help the doctor to workout if there is also a problem with acid or base and may help guide treatment.

 What does the test result mean?